 environment (string): the environment you are using.
 Defaults to 'production'.
 Pass in 'sandbox' to use Clyde's testing environment while you're getting set up.

 skipGeoIp (boolean): by default, the client's IP address is checked when fetching contracts in order to only show contracts available in the detected region.
-Set this option to false to skip this check.
+Set this option to true to skip this check.

 pageKey (string): this option prevents the Clyde object from initializing if the passed-in key corresponds to a location option turned 'off' in your Clyde dashboard.
 Must be one of 'productPage', 'modal', or 'cart'.

 skuList (array): optionally provide a list of SKUs that will be used in an initial contract load when the Clyde object initializes.
 This is not necessary, but can improve performance when selecting a product because the product's information is pre-loaded.

 onShowModal (function): a default callback to be triggered when the modal is shown.

 onCloseModal (function): a default callback to be triggered when the modal is dismissed.

 onSelectedContract (function): callback to be triggered when a user selects a contract.